kminder/sso-mock/README.md

 This is a mockup of a Hadoop SSO integration with Keystone

 First build the whole thing with mvn install in the root.
-Then in three separate terminal cd into the submodues and execute mvn jetty:run.
+Then in three separate terminal cd into the submodues: ambari-mock, hadoop-mock and eci-mock, then execute mvn jetty:run in each.

 Then you can access http://localhost:3333/hadoop to simulate access to a Hadoop UI and you will be redirected to a SSO endpoint for login.
 You could also access http://localhost:1111/ambari to simulate access to the Ambari UI and be redirected to a SSO endpoint.